poteto/hiring-without-whiteboards/README.md

 - [Test Double](https://testdouble.com/careers) | Remote | Initial conversation, Consulting interview, Technical interview, Pair programming, Takehome exercise.
 - [Textio](https://textio.com/careers/?utm_source=github&utm_medium=forum&utm_campaign=textio-careers-engineering&utm_content=poteto-hiring-without-whiteboards) | Seattle, WA | Initial screen to discuss experience and interest in a role at Textio; then a take-home programming task is discussed during a 1-hour tech screen (on-site or remote); finally a larger take-home project, simulating real work, is discussed during an on-site presentation plus 1-1s; [How we hire](https://textio.ai/how-we-hire-a74cdbadd1e8)
 - [The Book of Everyone](https://thebookofeveryone.workable.com) | Barcelona, Spain | Quick interview, meet the team, pairing with developers on your own project
-- [The LEGO Group](https://lego.com) | Billund & Copenhagen, Denmark; Enfield, USA; London, UK; | First meeting to discuss interests, the team, and general questions.
+- [The LEGO Group](https://lego.com) | Billund, Denmark; Copenhagen, Denmark; Enfield, USA; London, UK | First meeting to discuss interests, the team, and general questions.
 Next take-home case study/project, followed by another meeting discussion the high level solution with focus on the process and thoughts behind the solution.
 - [The Zebra](https://www.thezebra.com/about/careers/) | Austin, TX | Take-home coding challenge with in-person review and pair programming.
 - [Thinkmill](https://www.thinkmill.com.au) | Sydney, Australia | Initial meet and greet interview with Thinkmillers from the relevant team, take home assignment followed by tech review on a followup interview.
 - [Thinslices](http://www.thinslices.com) | Iasi, Romania | Takehome exercise & in person pair programming on a simple Kata.